 Oregano bread will keep well in a sealed container for up to 3 days or 5 days in the fridge.
 However, it is best consumed within 1-2 days.

-My kids normally will snack on fresh oregano bread scrolls (they can’t help themselves), however, this herby bread can be served as a side to my easy no boil vegan pasta bake, with a salad, with soup such as a simple carrot and celery soup.
+My kids normally will snack on fresh oregano bread scrolls (they can’t help themselves), however, this herby bread can be served as a side to my easy no baked vegan pasta, with a balela salad, with soup such as a simple carrot and celery soup.

 Did you enjoy making these fluffy fresh oregano bread scrolls?
 I would love to hear from you, leave me a comment below and give me a rating.
 This will help me sustain Plant Based Folk.